netguru/mobile-security-checklist/Handbooks/01-Shared/SD.3-Secure-application-logging.md

 ### Tools needed:
 - **iOS**: iPhone, Macbook
 - **Android**: Android device, Logcat
+- **Analytics**: proper access rights in dashboard panel (depends on analytics service provider)

 ### How to:
 #### **iOS**
-- Connect device with launched application to your Macbook.
+- Connect the device with the launched application to your Macbook.
 - Launch Console application.
 - Filter visible logs with application bundle id.
 - Check if any sensitive data is printed into logs while using the application.

 #### **Android**
-- Connect Android device to your computer.
+- Connect an Android device to your computer.
 - Start using the application.
-- Check application's data directory for any log files (`/data/data/<package-name>`).
+- Check the application's data directory for any log files (`/data/data/<package-name>`).
 - Use Logcat to filter system messages looking for any `println` or `printStackTrace` output.
     ```bash
     adb logcat | grep "$(adb shell ps | grep <package-name> | awk '{print $2}')"
     ```
-- Check if ay sensitive data is visible in found logs.
+- Check if any sensitive data is visible in found logs.

 #### **React Native**
 Follow guides above depending on what device you want to test on.

+#### **Analytics Services**
+- Log into your analytics dashboard panel.
+- Filter collected logs to only show those from production application.
+- Validate that no sensitive information is stored.

 ## Additional resources
 - https://www.netguru.com/codestories/ios-logging-practices